Last Updated:

 Philanthropic loans are particularly effective in acting as a catalyst to enable and unlock projects.

-Often it’s difficult to fundraise for a project such a land acquisition until you know it’s definitely going ahead.
+Often it’s difficult to fundraise for a project such as a land acquisition until you know it’s definitely going ahead.
 But a charity can’t commit to go ahead until it has the money.
 This vicious circle has in the past led to many missed opportunities for charities and community groups to buy land.

 Often when suitable land for rewilding, nature restoration and/or community food growing comes up for sale, organisations need to act quickly to be in with a chance of securing it.
 There isn’t time for fundraising appeals and grant applications.
 Plus many revenue opportunities only become available once the land is acquired.